What is OCR?

 Choosing the Right Tool

-Choosing the right OCR software depends on what you need.
-Some tools are better for text-heavy documents, while others work better with images or handwritten notes.
-Look for features that fit your needs, such as accuracy, speed, and compatibility with your devices.
+Choose OCR software based on your needs.
+Some tools are better for text-heavy documents, while others work well with images or handwritten notes.
+Look for features that match your requirements, such as accuracy, speed, and compatibility with your devices.

 Quick Guide to Using OCR with Img2Go